Current Student Profiles

 Tara has a B.S.Ed. in Mathematics from Millersville University and a M.Ed. in Curriculum & Instruction from Bloomsburg University.
 Her work experience includes: teaching eighth grade mathematics and collegiate developmental mathematics.

-Nakita attained a Bachelor’s Degree in English Language and Literature at the University of Maryland -College Park.
-She earned a Master’s of Science in professional writing at Towson University in Maryland.
+Nakita is a Ph.D. candidate in Adult Education.
+Nakita earned a Bachelor’s Degree in English Language and Literature at the University of Maryland -College Park.
+She also completed a Master’s of Science in professional writing at Towson University in Maryland.
 Nakita's professional experiences include working at the University of Maryland in the Educational opportunity center, a TRIO program that serves first generation low income students, and as a staff member within the Office of the Dean for Undergraduate Studies.
-Her experiences as an adult learner and as an employee at the University of Maryland have strongly influenced her decision to purse a D.Ed. in Adult Education.
-She hopes to return to higher education with the skills necessary to help adult learners; like military veterans and other non-traditional student populations obtain post-secondary degrees/ credentials.
-She has an interest in distance education, technology in the classroom, and adult learning theory.
+Her experiences as an adult learner and as an employee at the University of Maryland have strongly influenced her decision to pursue a degree in adult education.
+Her research interests include interrogating whether or not emerging technologies have the potential to disrupt traditional models of learning and instruction.
+In addition, she is also interested in examining the information seeking behaviors of adult learners returning to post-secondary educational programs.

 Terrance L. Faunce

 Terrance has an associate degree in Art from La Verne College, a B.S. in Work Force Education from Southern Illinois University – Carbondale and is currently working on his Masters in Adult Education through the Penn State World Campus.
 His work experience includes instructing.

 Shannon has a B.A. in Linguistics from Purdue University and a M.A. in Linguistics from Trinity Western University.
 Her work experience includes working with inmates and teaching Adult Basic Education (ABE) students, focusing on those in distance learning programs.
 Her research interests involve distance learning for ABE students and ideas of success in the ABE environment.